uchicago-computation-workshop/Fall2021/10-28_Almaatouq/README.md

 <div class=pfblock-header3>
 <h2 class=pfblock-header>
-  <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/10-28_Almaatouq> Playing 20,000 Questions with Nature: High-Throughput Experimentation in Social and Behavioral Science </a>
+  <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/10-28_Almaatouq>  In search of synergy in the Task Space using high-throughput experiment design </a>
 </h2>

 <br>